FREQUENTLY ASKED

 Answer:

-Commission's secure website and entering your AIS Username and Password, by
+Commission's secure website and entering your AIS Username and Password.

-If I have attended a course that has not been accredited by the Commission,
+I have attended a course that has not been accredited by the Commission, will I

 Answer:

-credit for a course unless it was submitted to the Commission for accreditation
+for a course unless it was submitted to the Commission for accreditation and

 Answer: